 The history of St. John’s has been inextricably woven with that of the Deep South.
 Although the church did not take an active part in the Civil Rights Movement of the early 1950s and ’60s, St. John’s provided a safe and secure place of worship for the community during those stressful times.

-St. John’s has recently completed its first renovation since the 1950s.
+In 2008, St. John’s completed its first renovation since the 1950s.
 The parish house and kitchen have been completely renovated.
 A new Christian education wing is now fully integrated into the parish’s programs.
 The old Christian education and office staff building is now being occupied by a refurbished archives space, a purpose-designed bride’s room, and other important areas of ministry.
-The parish anticipates opening an Episcopal bookstore in the near future.
+There is also a parish bookstore.

 St. John’s Episcopal Church